satharielx/c-compression/README.md

-# c-compression
+# Compression algorithm made in C
-A simple compression algorithm made in C
+A simple compression algorithm made in C using numbers and keyword replacement.